SlimeVR/SlimeVR-Docs-Site/tools/termux-installation.md

   Enable it for https://beta-slimevr-gui.bscotch.ca/ Now that you have done this, you can go to https://beta-slimevr-gui.bscotch.ca/?ip=[QUEST OR PHONE IP}&port=21110 and access the site.
 Substitute [QUEST OR PHONE IP] with your quest or phones IP address, no brackets.

-Credit goes to Butterscotch!#2066 for making all of this work.
+Credit goes to Butterscotch!#2066 for making all of this work and Bagel#6705 for the documentation, idea, and motivation.